W. Vaughn McCall, MD, MS

-Dr. David Williams is an Assistant Professor of Psychiatry and Health Behavior, Associate Director of Resident Education and Training, and Medical Director for Outpatient Services at the Medical College of Georgia at Augusta University.
+Dr. David Williams is an Associate Professor of Psychiatry and Health Behavior, Associate Director of Resident Education and Training, and Medical Director for Outpatient Services at the Medical College of Georgia at Augusta University.
 He obtained his medical degree from the University of South Carolina School of Medicine and a BA in Evolutionary Biology from Princeton University.
 He completed his internship and General Psychiatry Residency Training at Augusta University and joined the faculty in 2014.
 His areas of clinical involvement include adult outpatient care and resident supervision in the Health Behavior and Women’s Health Clinics.
 Dr. Williams’ interests include mood and anxiety disorders, resident wellness, and pharmacogenetics.

 Christina Bancroft, Ph.D.